 Workout Plan Sources

 The plans in this section are not all created by trainers associated with Doug Grows.
-However, each free workout plan and diet are all well-trusted to get you the results you are after if followed correctly.
+But, each free workout plan and diet will get you the results you are after if followed correctly.

-For example, you should not necessarily expect to get the same results from a strength training program if you substitute the barbell bench press out for the dumbbell bench press.
-The dumbbell bench press will still get you results in its place, just not the results the program was designed for.
+Don’t expect to get the same results from a strength training program if you swap barbell bench press out for dumbbells.
+The dumbbell bench press will still get you results, but not the results the program was designed for.

-Each free workout plan available here has been created by, at minimum, a certified personal trainer, with a specific goal in mind.
-However, don’t hesitate to take and make any of the workout plans your own!
+Each free workout plan available has been created by a qualified expert.
+Each plan is built with a specific goal in mind.
+But, don’t hesitate to take and make any of the workout plans your own!

 How to Get Results with These Workout Plans